microsoft/winget-cli/doc/specs/#476 - Pinned packages.md

 ## UI/UX Design

-[comment]: # What will this fix/feature look like?
-How will it affect the end user?

 The main interface for the pinning feature will be a new command, `winget pin`, with a couple of options: